Full paper submission deadline: 1 July 2016

-Computer seeks submissions for a February 2014 special issue on the software testing.
+Computer plans a February 2017 special issue on human augmentation.

 Human-augmentation technologies enhance human productivity,and improve or restore human capabilities.
 Such technologies are designed to empower individuals and improve health, quality of life, and performance.

 Implementations include implants and other devices that help advance sensory capabilities, such as glasses for viewing augmented visual content, next-generation cochlear implants to improve hearing, or limb-like devices that enhance movement or muscle usage.

 Other types of human augmentation, such as watches or other wearable electronics, link users to outside sources of visual, audio, or textual information.

 This special issue will focus primarily on approaches that utilize computation-related solutions.
 Articles could address topics such as:

 - human-augmentation technologies and systems,including sensing physiology, wearable devices, human-AI interaction/integration, telepresence, sensory substitution/augmentation, decision-making models, and physical enhancement approaches such as exoskeletons;

 - overviews of application-areas, including training, education, medical intervention, force multiplication, productivity enhancement, athletics, and entertainment; and

 - technical challenges, including high-bandwidth interfaces, communication with humans, limits on human capabilities, working in harsh environments, developing effective simulation-design tools, human interaction with autonomous technology, ethical boundaries, personalization of human-augmentation technology, human performance as part of system performance, and team-based performance augmentation.

 Only submissions that describe previously unpublished,original, state-of-the-art research and that are not currently under review by a conference or journal will be considered.